PassiveModding/sentimental/readme.md

 gsutil mb gs://<bucket-name>
 ```

-2. Update the `main.tf` and fill in the bucket name in the `terraform` block.
+2. Update the `backend.tf` and fill in the bucket name in the `terraform` block.
 ```terraform
 terraform {
   backend "gcs" {